AlexianL/StudentProject2023/README.md

 ### PYTHON and TensorFlow

 The project is mainly using PYTHON and Keras library.
 Keras is an open-source software library that provides a Python interface for artificial neural networks acting as an interface for the TensorFlow library.
+Scikit-learn is also necessary to run the codes.

 TensorFlow requires specific version of some GPU drivers, it can be checked [on this address](https://www.tensorflow.org/install/source#gpu).
 The user needs to have a GPU compatible with the CUDA toolkit ([check if your is compatible](https://developer.nvidia.com/cuda-gpus)).
 If this is not the case, we have a solution using Google Colaboratory.
 We used TensorFlow version 2.10 which is compatible with PYTHON versions 3.7-3.10, it needs GCC version 9.3.1, build tools Bazel 5.1.1, cuDNN 8.1, CUDA 11.2.
 TensorFlow can be installed via conda.

+For macOS, all the librairies can be easily installed with conda.